 👋 Hi, I’m Neal and I give developers actionable & non-patronizing career advice.

 I write from the heart & my own experience.
-I’ve worked at big companies & startups, switched careers, been laid off, ghosted by recruiters, asked to work for free, and bombed my fair share of interviews.
+I’ve worked at big companies and startups, switched careers twice, been laid off, ghosted by recruiters, asked to work for free, and made plenty of mistakes along the way.